 Local flights: No local flights are included in the trek´s price!

-For the sake of maintaining the Classic Inca Trail and its surroundings, the Peruvian authorities now limit the number of Inca Trail trekking permits to 500 a day, including hikers, guides, porters and other support staff.
+For the sake of maintaining the Inca Trail and its surroundings, the Peruvian authorities now limit the number of to 500 a day, including hikers, guides, porters and other support staff.
 Permits frequently sell out various months before and you have to reserve well in advance to obtain your place, especially if you want to go in high season between June and August.

 We advise booking your permit at least four months in advance to prevent any letdowns.
 You can possibly find more economic flights in May, September and October, in the off season.
-Permit availability can change quickly and cannot be confirmed until it is reserved in the Ministerios de Cultura ( once passport details are recieved and the deposit has been paid).
+Permit availability can change quickly and cannot be confirmed until it is reserved in the culture Ministry ( once passport details are recieved and the deposit has been paid).
 Once authorized it is not possible to make any changes to your Inca Trail permit.
-Your Passport for the Inca Trail

 You need to supply us with your passport details when you request your Classic Inca Trail.
 We cannot make a reservation without this.
 Your permit is connected to your name and passport number.
 If you change your passport after booking your Inca Trail permit or are planning on traveling with a different passport you need to also bring the passport you used to book your permit or you will not be allowed to hike the Inca Trail.
 It is very important to make sure that your passport is valid for 6 months.

 The Inca Trail is closed once a year (in Febuary) for maintainence and during this time we can offer you other tours.
-There are alternative treks the Inca Trail available where you can have a similar experience, which are usually not as difficult and follow the Urubamba River before ending as usual at the sungate at Machu Picchu.
+There are available optional tours where you can have a similar experience, which are usually not as difficult and follow the Urubamba River before ending as usual at the sungate at Machu Picchu.

 Please note that all routes to Machu Picchu are subject to local regulations and prices for permits and transportation may change without notice.
 Although we will aim to deal with any changes ourselves, it may be inevitable to increase our prices accordingly even after you have booked or whilst on your tour.

-If you would like to do the Inca Trail and it is fully booked, we can recommend the alternative trek to Inca Trail, there you can find the best alternative hike to Machu Picchu and the landscapes, it is beatifully.
+If you would like to do the Inca Trail and it is fully booked, we can recommend the optional tours, you can find the best alternative hike to Machu Picchu and the landscapes, it is beatifully.

 The best alternative hike to the Inca Trail is the follow: